eatpoopandgrowstrong/EP0401-Python-Programming-For-IoT/index.md

     - Flowchart
         - How user input/events translate into actions
         -

     - Data flow diagram
         -

     - Block Diagram
         - Connections of devices / network

     - Gantt Chart
         - Overview of Work to be done
             - Pre-planning
             - Procurement of parts
             - Technical Work, Design / Implementation

+    - Feasibility Matrix
+        - Evaluation of multiple ideas
+            - Probably do after initial idea generation/proposal

+    - Mobile
+        - If mobile app is created, create a placeholder storyboard-ish, placeholder buttons and texts that dont need to work but show possible layouts
+        - If mobile can show how ubiquitous the phone has become in daily life, pretty much everyone has one on their person
+            - Can do some stats or something with it
+            - Maybe Singaporean numbers or something

 - Has the team come up with a creative idea / solution to the user’s problem?
     - Problematic part
+        - Reinvent the wheel?
+Make it very slick?
+Does the idea even need to be the one we finally make

 - Is the presentation lively & engaging?
+    - Refer to example given